kwangzera-archive/com-tracker/README.md

-# centroid-tracker
+# COM Tracker
-Tracks the centroid of an object over time
+Tracks the centre of mass of an object over time

 ### Conda
 ```